UniversalDependencies/docs/morphology.md

 ## Extension: Interset features that are not part of this standard

-Universal Features are mostly derived from the
+The universal features are mostly derived from the
 <a href="http://ufal.mff.cuni.cz/interset">Interset Project</a>
 (<a href="http://ufal.mff.cuni.cz/~zeman/publikace/2008-02/tagdrivers-marrakech-styl-lrec.pdf">Zeman, 2008</a>).
-Interset contains additional features that have not yet been adopted as Universal Features.
-However, they may be used, if necessary, as part of the "language-specific extensions" to the Universal Features.
+Interset contains additional features that have not yet been adopted as universal features.
+However, they may be used, if necessary, as part of the "language-specific extensions" to the universal features.

 The following Interset features are currently not part of the standard: